bluescan/tacent/UnitTests/TestData/Images/DDS/Readme.txt

 cases TEXC is being used.
 Also there is an out-by-one pixel error in the drawing in the preview window.
 Open in tacentview to see that the data is fine.

+Warning: NVTT does not generate a BC1(no-binary-alpha) image even when set to BC1(no-binary-alpha) if the input image is 32bit and has an alpha channel.
+That's why there is a 24bit tga of the test pattern.

-The ASTC versions do not seem to have written the alpha channel properly with NVTT -- At least when dragging them back into the NVTT exporter, only the BC7 ones show the correct alpha channel.
+The ASTC versions do not _seem_ to have written the alpha channel properly with NVTT -- At least when dragging them back into the NVTT exporter, only the BC7 ones show the correct alpha channel.

 NVTT can't write the unsigned BC6 HDR format.
 TEXC can, but can't read valid EXR files.